WCY-dt/blog-en/_posts/2025-08-03-summary-of-open-source-projects.md

 Even the finest wine is wasted in a dark alley, and no matter how good your open-source project is, it needs some promotion.
 I remember {% github_link https://github.com/yyx990803 %} mentioning that his {% github_link https://github.com/vuejs/core %} project blew up after hitting the top of Hacker News.

-It’s tough for individual developers to land on Hacker News' front page, but you can promote your project through multiple channels.
-Let’s break it down into domestic(China) and international platforms. (*Here comes the real value*)
+It's tough for individual developers to land on Hacker News' front page, but you can promote your project through multiple channels.
+Here are the most effective platforms:

-#### Domestic

-There are quite a few open-source promotion platforms in China, though most are ignored by many.
-Here are the most useful ones:

-- [Tech Enthusiast Weekly](https://www.ruanyifeng.com/blog/weekly/): Released weekly, it focuses on tech and open-source projects.
-You can subscribe via email or RSS.
-This newsletter has a massive readership, and many of my projects gained attention after appearing in it.
-- [Minority Software](https://meta.appinn.net/): This platform showcases fun apps, and commercial projects are welcome.
-The best part?
-Users are super passionate and provide useful feedback.
-- [ahhhhfs](https://www.ahhhhfs.com/): A blogger known as Sister A. She has a large following, but she only shares projects she finds interesting.
-- [The Minority](https://sspai.com/): You probably know this one, but it’s more suited for commercial projects.
-- [1Link.Fun](https://1link.fun/): This platform lists 10 projects or articles per week, focusing on quality over quantity.
-It has a high subscription rate, and the author writes great descriptions for your project.
-- [Jike](https://web.okjike.com/): With lots of active users, this platform is great for indie developer projects.
-- [V2EX](https://www.v2ex.com/): A famous community, though it’s not what it used to be, and you need an invite code to register.

-#### International
+#### Major Platforms

-I haven’t paid much attention to international platforms, but here are a few worth noting:

-- [Hacker News](https://news.ycombinator.com/): Posting a `Show HN` usually gets attention.
-But be warned, Hacker News users are picky, so your project better be top-notch.
+- **[Hacker News](https://news.ycombinator.com/)**: The holy grail of tech promotion.
+Posting a `Show HN` can bring massive attention.
+However, HN users are discerning, so your project needs to be genuinely useful and well-executed.

-- [Reddit](https://www.reddit.com/): There are many tech-related subreddits, like `r/IMadeThis`, `r/programming`, and more.
-Just be careful — some subreddits have karma thresholds, and your post might be flagged as spam if you’re not careful.
-- [Product Hunt](https://www.producthunt.com/): New products are launched daily, and there’s a voting system.
+- **[Reddit](https://www.reddit.com/)**: Multiple tech-focused subreddits can help:
+  - `r/programming` - For general programming projects
+  - `r/IMadeThis` - Perfect for showcasing personal projects
+  - `r/webdev`, `r/javascript`, `r/python` - Language/tech-specific communities
+  - `r/opensource` - Dedicated to open-source projects

+  Just be careful about karma thresholds and community rules to avoid being flagged as spam.

+- **[Product Hunt](https://www.producthunt.com/)**: Great for products with strong visual appeal or clear user value.
+The daily launch format creates urgency and competition.

+#### Developer Communities

+- **[Dev.to](https://dev.to/)**: Write detailed posts about your project's development journey.
+The community appreciates technical insights and behind-the-scenes stories.

+- **[Indie Hackers](https://www.indiehackers.com/)**: Perfect for projects with business potential.
+Share your building process and metrics.

+- **[Lobsters](https://lobste.rs/)**: A smaller, more technical community.
+Quality over quantity approach works well here.

+#### Social Media & Content

+- **Twitter/X**: Use relevant hashtags like #opensource, #buildinpublic, #webdev.
+Engage with the developer community and share progress updates.

+- **LinkedIn**: Professional network can be surprisingly effective, especially for B2B tools or career-related projects.

+- **YouTube**: Create demo videos or development vlogs.
+Visual content often performs better than text.

+#### Newsletters & Blogs

+- **Weekly newsletters**: Many tech newsletters accept submissions for interesting projects.
+Research newsletters in your niche.

+- **Personal blog posts**: Write detailed case studies about your project.
+This creates evergreen content that can drive long-term traffic.

 ## Summary and Some Questions